ABC Culture Conference

 The New Cultural Geography of Smaller Places

-ABC Culture Conference is a new annual meeting of minds.
-The inaugural conference in 2023 will examine The New Cultural Geography of Smaller Places.
-This event will explore the relationship between creative process and place in small cities and rural regions like ours, hearing from a range of speakers who are working in inspirational ways across the UK, Ireland and Europe.
+The focus of the conference was The New Cultural Geography of Smaller Places.
+The event explored the relationship between creative process and place in small cities and rural regions like ours, hearing from a range of speakers working in inspirational ways across the UK, Ireland and Europe.

 Researcher, author, change maker Dr Cara Courage